Skip to consent to cookiesSkip navigation

 Tipping

-• Taxi drivers, bartenders, and waiters generally receive a 20% gratuity on the pre-tax amount of your bill for standard service, though it is appropriate to leave a 25%-plus gratuity for exceptional service.
+• Taxi drivers, bartenders, and waiters generally receive a 20% gratuity on the pre-tax amount of your bill for standard service, though it is appropriate to leave more for exceptional service.

 • Hotel doormen and valet parking attendants are tipped approximately $2.